samtay/birdtalk/README.md

 ### roadmap

-- `/game` for game mode
-- `/lib` or `/train` for just learning and no quizzing.
-- Additionally, perhaps game mode should include learning stuff between challenges.
-Anything you get quizzed on should have been presented at some point beforehand.
-Maybe this is configurable?
-  - Choose your adventure!
-    - [Learn] [Mixed] [Quiz]
-    - [No pressure!
-Just learn the birds in this pack with no challenges.]
-    - [Learn these birds as the challenges progress.]
-    - [Think you know all these bird calls already?
-Jump right in!]
 - Maybe you can create/share your own bird packs with premium subscription.
 - Maybe catalog, filterable, with "bird cards" that each have a play/pause button. (def would want preload=metadata for that).
 - `/ambience` with a playlist of birds.